WLAN-Pi/wlanpi-profiler/README.md

 sudo profiler --logging debug
 ```

-## configuration file support (todo: change)
+## feature: overriding defaults with configuration file support

-To change the default operation of the script (without passing in CLI args), on the WLAN Pi, a configuration file can be found at `/etc/profiler2/config.ini`.
+To change the default operation of the script (without passing in CLI args), on the WLAN Pi, a configuration file can be found at `/etc/wlanpi-profiler/config.ini`.

 This can be used as a way to modify settings loaded at runtime such as channel, SSID, and interface.

+## feature: client capabilities diff

+When a client is profiled, a hash of the capabilities is calculated and stored in memory.

+If subsequent association requests are seen from the same client, the previously calculated hash is compared to what is already in memory.

+If the hash is the same, the additional association request is ignored.

+If the hash is different, capabilities are profiled and a text diff of the client report is saved.

-## MAC OUI database update
+## feature: MAC OUI database update

 A lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI. this is a wrapper around a Python module called `manuf` which uses a local flat file for OUI lookup.